Zamacian/Factorial-NX/README.md

 # Factorial-NX
-A Nintendo Switch homebrew to calculate the factorial of a number Because of 2^63 being the highest number the switch supports, you can't go over 25 factorial Note that I made this Homebrew only to learn how to use basics of libnx and isn't really usefull You can look at the source code to also learn how to make Homebrews
+A Nintendo Switch homebrew to calculate the factorial of a number.

+Because of 2^63 being the highest number the switch supports, you can't go over 25 factorial.

+Note that I made this Homebrew only to learn how to use basics of libnx and isn't really usefull.
+You can look at the source code to also learn how to make Homebrews.
 # Commands :
 To make things easier, let's just say that the number you want to factor is called Jeffrey
   - a to add 1 to Jeffrey